 Q: How about contemporary poets—whose work do you read?

 Altman: There are so many great ones—ones that I hope my grandkids will be studying when they get to high school and college.
-Here in Georgia, we have the remarkable David Bottoms, a Whitman Award winner and former Poet Laureate of Georgia.
+Here in Georgia, we had the remarkable David Bottoms, a Whitman Award winner and former Poet Laureate of Georgia.
 His poems bring us closer to the natural world than any poet since Dickey (in fact, his poem “Under the Boathouse”, about a man who dives in a lake and becomes entangled near the bottom is an extraordinary metaphor about life and death and rebirth).
-Judson Mitcham, author of A Little Salvation, has also been influential.
+Judson Mitcham, another former Georgia Poet Laureate and author of A Little Salvation, has also been influential.
 And, there’s Alice Friman from Milledgeville, whose Book of the Rotten Daughter is as touching as it powerful.
-There’s another young artist named Cliff Brooks, whose first collection was nominated for a Pulitzer.
+I also love William Wright's poetry (he's a prolific writer and teacher) and the verse of Bill Walsh, both of whom teach at Reinhardt University in north Georgia (Walsh runs the well-respected MFA program there).
+There’s another young Georgia artist named Cliff Brooks, whose first collection of poetry was nominated for a Pulitzer.
 His poem “Nostalgia” contains a line I just love “Nostalgia is ruinous, the slow death of better days.”
 Clearly written by a young man in a hurry, but powerful.
 And Campbell McGrath, a Pushcart winner who has written nine books, who is like a modern-day Whitman, as his poetry deals with the America he sees—and the American he does not.
-Finally, I love Kevin Young's work, including his unforgettable Book of Hours and, of course, Natasha Trethewey's poems (what a gift she has!).
-I also like William Wright's poetry (he's a prolific writer and teacher) and the verse of Bill Walsh, both of whom teach at Reinhardt University in north Georgia (Walsh runs the well-respected MFA program there).

 Q: Why do you think poetry is not read much anymore?

 Altman: Oh, it’s read, but it’s never going to be as popular as prose.
-Bottoms said that, for him, writing prose was just too much work, but I believe most people think reading poetry is just too much work.
-In this 24-hour-news cycle that intruded into our lives and inhibited our ability to make our own impressions of the world, few people will take the time to see what poetry provides because, frankly, you have to work for it sometimes.
+The late David Bottoms said that, for him, writing prose was just too much work, In this 24-hour news cycle that has intruded into our lives and inhibited our ability to make our own impressions of the world, few people will take the time to see what poetry provides because, frankly, you have to work for it sometimes.
 A survey by The Poetry Foundation found that 80% of Americans find that poetry is “difficult to understand”.
 Still, there is hope, since 65% believe people should read more poetry.
 We also know that most people read poetry for entertainment value rather than for its emotional or intellectual value.
 I believe that’s why the classics have endured.
 Everyone “gets” “The Road Not Taken” or “The Raven”—but they have to reach some to get “The Waste Land”.

 Q: You’re nearly 70, not exactly starting early.
 Any regrets?